What is the Emoluments Clause and what does it mean for Trump?

 Where does it come from?

-The Clause was originally intended to counter the common 17th-century practice of gifting expensive items to “departing foreign emissaries or diplomats at the end of their tenure in the host country,” according to the National Constitution Center.
+The Clause was originally intended to counter the common 17th-century practice of presenting expensive gifts to “departing foreign emissaries or diplomats at the end of their tenure in the host country,” according to the National Constitution Center.

 What is the basis of the state's arguments against Trump?